Dogon people: Languages

 Dogon has been frequently referred to as a single language.
 There are at least five distinct groups of dialects.
 The most ancient dialects are dyamsay and tombo, the former being most frequently used for traditional prayers and ritual chants.
 The Dogon dialects are highly distinct from one another and many varieties are not mutually intelligible, actually amounting to some 12 dialects and 50 sub-dialects.
-There is also a secret ritual language sigi sǫ (language of Sigi), which is taught to dignitaries (olubarū) of the Society of the Masks during their enthronement at the Sigui ceremony.
-Women have no right to learn Sigui So.
+There is also a secret ritual language sigi sǫ (language of Sigi), which is taught to dignitaries (olubarū) of the Society of the Masks – all of whom must be circumcised men – during their enthronement at the Sigui ceremony.

 It is generally accepted that the Dogon language belongs to the Niger–Congo language family, though the evidence is weak.
 They have been linked to the Mande subfamily but also to Gur.
 In a recent overview of the Niger–Congo family, Dogon is treated as an independent branch.

 The Dogon languages show few remnants of a unique noun class system, an example of which is that human nouns take a distinct plural suffix.
 This leads linguists to conclude that Dogon is likely to have diverged from Niger–Congo very early.
 Another indication of this is the subject–object–verb basic word order, which Dogon shares with such early Niger–Congo branches as Ijoid and Mande.

 About 1,500 ethnic Dogon in seven villages in southern Mali speak the Bangime language, which is unrelated to the other Dogon languages and presumed by linguists to be an ancient, pre-Dogon language isolate, although a minority of linguists (most notably Roger Blench) hypothesise that it may be related to Proto-Nilo-Saharan.